Updated October 2018

-The biggest knock against these buds is the very high list price of $200.
+The biggest knock against these buds is the very high list price.
 Since the JBL Reflect Mini 2 lists for less than half that amount, and represent only a very small step down in sound quality, we feel this price premium is only worth it if you're looking for the most secure fit possible (ie. you often use earbuds in situation where dropping them means they'll be lost or broken).

 Read review: Beats by Dr. Dre Powerbeats3

 : 5.5 hours (excluding case battery) | Weight